Temwa Chaŵinga: Club career

-Kvarnsvedens IK, 2017–2019
+Kvarnsveden

-Chaŵinga signed with Kvarnsvedens IK in 2017.
+Chaŵinga signed with Swedish club Kvarnsvedens IK in 2017.

-Wuhan Jianghan University FC, 2020–2023
+Wuhan Jianghan

+In January 2020, Chaŵinga signed with Chinese Women's Super League club Wuhan Jianghan on a two-year contract.
+Her sister Tabitha played for Chinese reigning champions Jiangsu at the time.
+However, the COVID-19 pandemic soon began in Wuhan and the city was placed under lockdown for several months.
+After the league resumed play, Chawinga scored 9 goals in her debut season, second only to Shanghai Shengli's Barbra Banda, and helped Wuhan to the league title.

+Chawinga was joined in Wuhan by her sister Tabitha in 2021.
+She fired 7 goals while her sister led the league with 9, repeating as league champions.
+In 2022, she led the league with 10 goals after Tabitha left for Inter Milan, helping win her third consecutive league title.

-In 2020, Chaŵinga signed a two-year contract with an option for an additional year at Wuhan Jianghan University F.C.
-In 2023, she scored a total of 51 goals for the club across all competitions and 12 for Malawi, making her the world's top goal scorer for the year, male or female.
+In 2023, Chawinga scored a total of 51 goals for Wuhan across all competitions and 12 for Malawi, making her the world's top goal scorer for the year, male or female.
+She helped the club to their record fourth consecutive league title.

-Kansas City Current, 2024–
+Kansas City Current

+2024: Record-setting Golden Boot and MVP

 On January 3, 2024, Chaŵinga signed a two-year contract with the Kansas City Current.
 She scored her first goal for the Current in a 4–2 win over Angel City FC on March 30, becoming the first Malawian goalscorer in NWSL history.
 She quickly impressed with four goals in her first five games and was named to the NWSL Team of the Month for March/April.
 She scored six goals in four games in the month of June, leading her to be named NWSL Player of the Month.
 She overtook the Orlando Pride's Zambian striker Barbra Banda for the Golden Boot lead with a brace against the Houston Dash on June 28, helping the Current win their then league record 17th undefeated regular season game in a row.